mehrjaved/Data_Visualization/README.md

 ## Part 3: The Final Visualization

 The redesigned version of this chart differs from the original along a few aspects.
 These are described below:
 * It separates one category of the data, and builds a narrative around that, instead of clumping together multiple categories.
-While this prevents easy comparisons across categories, it helps keep this chart easy to parse, allowing viewers to glean key insights within the first few seconds of observations.
+While this prevents easy comparisons across categories, it helps keep this chart easy to parse, allowing viewers to glean key insights within the first few seconds of observation.
 * It includes data labels, and orders data points, so it is immediately apparent which household types are most and least likely to be affected by food insecurity.
 * It includes a separated and highlighted data point for the national average as a point of comparision.
 Having the chart ordered also allows viewers to immediately see which household types have rates of insecurity that are higher than the national average.
 * It includes an explanatory sub-heading to emphasize the key take-away of the chart, and provide more context to the data.